forestgrape/coronavirus/index.md

 - Ventilate the rooms regularly by opening all windows for 5 minutes.
 If possibly infected, always ventilate before opening the door of your room or flat.
 [Ventilation](#ventilation) has been shown to be effective.

-- Outside is safe, if some distance is kept.
+- [Outside is safe](#outside-is-safer), if some distance is kept.
+Using the smoke metaphor: being close the cloths may still end up smelling and so there is some infection probability.
 Ideally, walk or cycle directly from home.
 Primarily Covid-19 is transmitted indoors.
-So beware the corridor and stairwell, don't stay too long or wear a mask.
+Therefore beware the corridor and stairwell, don't stay too long or wear a mask.

 - Transport:
     * Cars: Considering, that many people, especially children, will and should go outside right where they live, limited use of cars in cities is polite - it's nicer and safer with light traffic.